 Chipped front teeth before and after restoration

-Following preparation, the dentist places the composite in layers, typically using a UV light made to harden each layer.
-When the process is finished, the dentist will shape the composite to fit the tooth.
-The dentist then polishes the composite to prevent staining and early wear.
+After this process is complete, our dentist will shape the composite to fit the tooth.
+The dentist will then apply a light but firm polish to the composite to prevent staining and early wear

 Through this white filling bonding procedure, our dentists can restore up to 90% of the tooth’s natural strength.

 A common question we get asked by patients is, “Do white fillings contain mercury?”.
 Unlike metal amalgam fillings, white fillings do not contain mercury.